oroinc/documentation/commerce/user_guide/products/product_attributes/create.rst

       :width: 450px

    * **Label** -- Enter the attribute label.
-It will be displayed both in the management console and in the front store.
+It will be displayed both in the management console and in the storefront.
    * **Description** -- When filled in, the description will be used as a field tooltip when the attribute appears on the forms.

 2. Provide additional information for product attributes depending on their type: